jackfoxy/urQL/docs/ref-ch03-query.md

 `SELECT ...
 INTO` targets an existing table not otherwise in the query, and completes the command.

-Do not use `ORDER BY` in Common Table Experessions (CTE, WITH clause) or in any query manipulated by set operators prior to the last of the queries, except when `TOP` or `BOTTOM` is specified.
+Do not use `ORDER BY` in Common Table Expressions (CTE, WITH clause) or in any query manipulated by set operators prior to the last of the queries, except when `TOP` or `BOTTOM` is specified.

 Collection operators `UNION`, etc. apply the previous result collection to the next query result unless otherwise qualified by brackets `{ ... }`.